KobulovUlugbek/KobulovUlugbek/README.md

 ### Hi there 👋, I'm Ulugbek

-### I'm FrontEnd Developer
+### I'm German speaking Front-End Developer

 - ❤️      I like to write code
-- 😄      I want to deepen my knowledge of JavaScript, so I'm now learning a lot of JavaScript 🔭
+- 🔭      My Skills -> Javascript, Angular, Typescript, HTML, CSS, Firebase, API's, Scrum, Git, Material Design.
 <!--
 **KobulovUlugbek/KobulovUlugbek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.